sampsyo/wax2016/content/papers.md

   Seogoo Lee, Behzad Boroujerdian, Lizy K. John, and Andreas Gerstlauer (The University of Texas at Austin)

 * *Approximating to the Very Last Bit*
-  Thierry Moreau and Luis Ceze (University of Washington) and Adrian Sampson (Cornell & Microsoft Research)
+  Thierry Moreau (University of Washington) and Adrian Sampson (Cornell & Microsoft Research) and Luis Ceze and Mark Oskin (University of Washington)

 * *Approximate Flash Storage: A Feasibility Study*
   Amir Rahmati, Matthew Hicks, and Atul Prakash (University of Michigan)